atusy/vimconf-2025-small/index.md

 ```

 * Insight
-    * Query-based approach makes it extensible to other filetypes without modifying Lua code
+    * Query-based approach allows language-agnostic implementation
         * Opens door for user-defined queries as well

 ### Context-aware menu

 <https://github.com/neovim/neovim/blob/a04c73ca071fdc2461365a8a10a314bd0d1d806d/runtime/lua/vim/_defaults.lua?plain=1#L487-L489>

+* Usage
-* Conditionally adds `Open URL by browser` item to popup menu
+    * Right-click popup menu shows context-specific actions
-    * by examining URL metadata set by `set!` directive
+        * Example: "Open URL by browser" appears only when cursor is on URL
+* Implementation
+    * Lua code examines if the node has `url` metadata
+    * Queries use `#set!` directive to attach metadata to nodes

 ```query
 ; https://github.com/neovim/neovim/blob/a04c73ca071fdc2461365a8a10a314bd0d1d806d/runtime/queries/markdown_inline/highlights.scm?plain=1#L94-L96